Garsondee/What-the-Tide-Dragged-In/Root/ACT1_PLAYTEST_FIXES.md

 Act 0 must clearly establish:
 - The Speaking Stone exists and enables inter-species communication
-- The Cat Parliament, Sea Dogs, and Slynx are tentatively working together
+- The Cat Parliament, Sea Dogs, and Lynx are tentatively working together
 - Shapeshifters (Mehitabel and Ra) are the real threat
 - The feast planning has been ongoing as a diplomatic gesture